 Top Things to do in Skagway, Alaska

-Skagway is a lot of cruise passenger’s favorite port.
+Skagway is a favorite among cruise passenger.
 During my cruises, it has always been the case.
-The town of Skagway is a restored mining town and it’s interesting to walk the streets looking at old wooden buildings.
+The town of Skagway is a restored mining town, filled with old wooden buildings.
 Find lots of places to visit without taking an organized excurion though if you have the budget, one excursion is a stay-out.

 White Pass and Yukon Route Railway